gijswobben/advent-of-code/README.md

 ## Usage
 Before running the code, make sure to download the data for the challenges.
 This can be done by logging in on the the Advent of code website and saving the content of the input file, e.g. https://adventofcode.com/2022/day/1/input.
 Make sure to store the file in the data folder of this project and use `data/year_{YEAR_NUMBER}/day_{DAY_NUMBER}.txt` as the filename (example: `data/year_2022/day_1.txt`, `data/year_2022/day_2.txt`, ...).
 Note: The data files are user specific, you will have a different input file and answer!

-Alternatively you can run the `aoc` command (available after installing this package) to download all available data files for a particular year.
+Alternatively you can run the `aoc download` command (available after installing this package) to download all available data files for a particular year, day or all years and days.

 To use this repostory and run the code, make sure you have a valid installation of Python (3.10).
 This project uses [Poetry](https://python-poetry.org/) to manage dependencies.
 Use the following command to install all dependencies: